-It’s no secret today’s workplaces emplo a significant number of male executives and leaders.
+It’s no secret in today’s workplaces.
+A significant number of male executives and leaders are employed.
 In the 1940s and 50s, women represented a small portion of higher management positions, and this trend continued forward until the mid-1960s.
 While this trend has slowly changed over the years, it hasn’t happened at a rate many would find equitable.
 Because of this deficit in female leadership, the culture of many companies is male-dominated.
 In fact, this is the first obstacle a potentially gender-diverse company must overcome.
 Hilton Worldwide, listed as one of Fortune’s top-100 companies, is doing just that by maintaining a 50-50 split in employee and management positions, as well as fostering a women’s mentorship program.

 The Socially-Responsible Company